codersaiful/woo-product-table/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/woo-product-table` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Woo Table->Setting screen to configure the plugin's default setting.
+3. Use the PRODUCT TABLE -> Configure screen to configure the plugin's default setting.

 == Frequently Asked Questions ==